sco1/dl-vsix/README.md

 ### Extension Specification

-`dl-vsiz` provides two methods for identifying extension(s) to download.
+`dl-vsix` provides two methods for identifying extension(s) to download.
 Note that these options are mutually exclusive.

 #### Single Extension